conradakunga/Blog/_posts/2023-05-16-why-doesnt-windows-have-a-dictionary.md

 "Er...
 OK.
 But why doesn't Apple have this problem with OSX?"

-"Well, OSX has only two versions - OSX and OSX Server, and they have [discontinued the latter](https://support.apple.com/en-us/HT208312).
-So there is only one place to maintain."
+"Well, they do.
+But to a lesser extent.
+OSX has only two versions - [OSX](https://www.apple.com/macos/ventura/) and OSX Server, and they have [discontinued the latter](https://support.apple.com/en-us/HT208312).
+So there is only one place to maintain.

-"Were you thinking about the dictionary as a standalone app or as a thing available across the system?
+Were you thinking about the dictionary as a standalone app or as a thing available across the system?
 I imagine the latter."

 "Yes."

 "Then that means this dictionary is something that the operating system will offer as a service.
 Which is the logical way to approach this.
-That means all user apps, old and new, can take advantage of it."
+That means all user apps, current and new, can take advantage of it."

 "That's right."